Want to learn how to do a character Bible studies? Do you love a juicy story?

 *Contemporaries and associates

-Its now time to apply what you have learnt.
-What life lessons can you learn from this Bible character?
-There are lessons to learn from every character in the Bible, we will either learn things we should avoid doing or things that we should try to do more of.
+There is a leading lesson to learn from every character in the Bible, we will either learn things we should avoid doing or things that we should try to do more of.
 At the end of your study, you should walk away with tangible lessons you can apply to your life.

 6. Choose a Key Verse

 Sum up your Bible character study by choosing a key verse that sums up your character’s life.
 You may also wish to commit this verse to memory.
 Try one of these scripture memorization hacks to aid in scripture memorization.